SwissLife-OSS/HotChocolate.Extensions/README.md

 #### What is the performance impact of translations?

 This will depend in large part on your implementation of ```IResourcesProvider```.
+This provider is registered in the service container and can therefore use any registered service of your applicaton.

 In our samples, we usually build our resource strings into our assemblies so that we can retrieve them very quickly from the memory.

-The ```IResourcesProvider``` is registered in the service container, it can therefore use any registered service of your applicaton.
 If you are retrieving your resource strings from another microservice, you could consider injecting [Greendonut DataLoaders](https://github.com/ChilliCream/greendonut) or [IMemoryCache](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/memory?view=aspnetcore-5.0) to reduce calls to the external microservice.